crushingourenemies/Election-Templates/README.md

 20. CandidateVotes: the row in the results sheet's appropriate table for the candidate, prefixed by "[c]", for each candidate, concatenated.
 21. ElectionCommissioners: the list of Election Commissioners, separated by ", ".
 22. VotingURL: The URL of the Voting topic.
+23. Duration: The duration of voting (if not five) in days.

 Any segment of a template which is enclosed in double square brackets i.e. [[[or not]] is understood to be excluded if unnecessary for the particular election.